Golden palm civet

 The golden palm civet (Paradoxurus zeylonensis) is a viverrid endemic to Sri Lanka.
-It is listed as Vulnerable on the IUCN Red List.
-Its distribution is severely fragmented, and the extent and quality of its habitat in Sri Lanka's hill regions are declining.
+It is listed as Least Concern on the IUCN Red List since 2016.The extent and quality of its habitat in Sri Lanka's hill regions are declining.

 The golden palm civet was described by Peter Simon Pallas in 1778.

 Taxonomy

 Viverra zeylonensis was the scientific name proposed by Peter Simon Pallas in 1778 for a palm civet specimen from Sri Lanka.
 Between the 19th and early 21st centuries, several zoological specimens were described, including: